memgraph/memgraph/docs/user_technical/open-cypher.md

 For example, to create 2 new nodes connected with a new edge, use this query.

     CREATE (node1) -[:edge_type]-> (node2)

+Labels and properties can be set during creation using the same syntax as in [MATCH](#match) patterns.
+For example, creating a node with a label and a
+property:

+    CREATE (node :Label {property: "my property value"}

 Additional information on `CREATE` is [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/create/).